myl7/mylmoe/src/content/posts/2024-08-11-text-style-guide.md

 Commonly used terms in this document are described below.

 - Period-ended sentence: A sentence that ends with a period.
+  Its first letter MUST be capitalized.
+  You SHOULD keep the capitalization of proper nouns.
 - Non-period-ended sentence: A sentence that does not end with a period.
+  Its first letter MUST be capitalized.
+  You SHOULD keep the capitalization of proper nouns.

 ## Whitespaces